23 August 2015 : Clinical Research

 CONCLUSIONS: In the presence of periodontitis, an increase in LXA4 levels and the Ne/Ly ratio in hyperlipidemic patients could contribute to the hypothesis that these parameters could be an indicator in periodontitis and its systemic risk factors.

-Keywords: Biomarkers - blood, Adult, Case-Control Studies, Cross-Sectional Studies, Leukocyte Count, Lipoxins - blood, Lymphocyte Count, Lymphocytes, Neutrophils, Periodontitis - etiology, Risk Factors, young adult
+Keywords: Biomarkers - blood, Case-Control Studies, Cross-Sectional Studies, Leukocyte Count, Lipoxins - blood, Lymphocyte Count, Lymphocytes, Neutrophils, Periodontitis - etiology, Risk Factors, young adult